natebrunelle/cs4102_su20/markdown/littles.md

 ### Little 4a

-Due 11:59pm Tuesday June 15
+Due 11:59pm Wednesday July 13

 This assignment is intended to stretch your understanding of shortest path algorithms and minimum spanning trees.

+Please answer the questions on [this worksheet](files/littles/little4a_blank.pdf) ([tex source](files/littles/little4a.zip)).
+Submit your answers as a pdf.

 ### Little 4b

-Due 11:59pm Wednesday June 16
+Due 11:59pm Thursday July 14

 This assignment is intended to give you experience with maxflow.